 No Recovery Ability

 Many traders prefer centralized services with a greater liquidity pool, choice of instruments, currency pairs, and order types.
-Decentralized exchanges usually have lower liquidity than centralized platforms because they are new and have low liquidity, yet paradoxically must attract new users to generate more liquidity.
+Decentralized exchanges usually have lower liquidity than centralized platforms because they are newer and smaller, with a smaller potential client base (since DEXs are more difficult to use than CEXs).
+Yet, paradoxically, they must also attract new users to generate more liquidity.

-Transactions take time to be checked and validated on a blockchain network and the processing speed depends on the network’s miners, not the exchange.
+Transactions take time to be checked and validated on a blockchain network, and the processing speed depends on the network’s miners or validators, not the exchange itself.

 Limited Trading Functionality

-Due to decentralized exchanges only recently becoming operable, they tend to focus on executing simple buy and sell orders.
-Users may find advanced trading functions such as stop losses, margin trading, and lending are unavailable on most DEXs.
+Decentralized exchanges tend to focus on executing simple buy and sell orders.
+As such, users may find advanced trading functions such as stop losses, margin trading, and lending are unavailable on most DEXs.

 DEXs have suffered from the same network congestion issues relating to scalability issues as their underlying blockchain networks like Ethereum.
 Ethereum’s first network iteration, like other blockchains, was built to function securely at a smaller scale before scaling solutions were later implemented.
 Though a transformative network upgrade designed with massive scalability solutions has been in development since 2018, DEXs remain subject to first-layer network transaction ceilings.